stephan-double-u/cross-language-validation-schema/README.md

       ]
     }
 ```
+This constraint can be applied to properties of type
+- _string_,
+- _number_
+- _boolean_

+If the string complies to the data-time format it should be interpreted as such.

+**TODO**: specify date and date-time formats.

 #### EQUALS_ANY_REF
-With the EQUALS_ANY_REF constraint it is possible to compair the values of different properties.
+With the EQUALS_ANY_REF constraint it is possible to compare the _values of properties_.
 It validates that the
-mentioned property value equals one of the property values referenced by the property names listed in the array named _values_.
+value of the associated property equals any of the property values referenced by the property names listed in the array
+named _values_.
 ```json
     {
       "type": "EQUALS_ANY_REF",